apache/dubbo-website/docs/en-us/dev/build.md

 ## Building jar package of source code

-build Dubbo source code jar package with below command, which can debug Dubbo source code.
+build Dubbo source code jar package with below command.

 ```sh
 mvn clean source:jar install -Dmaven.test.skip
 ```
+and modify the dubbo dependency in your sample project to the SANPSHOT version of the local repository, and then use remote debugger to debug dubbo.

 ## IDE support